ahernandez214/ahernandez214.github.eoo/README.md

 - **Net profit = $316,000- $50,000 = $266,000**

-Best option from category: Sidemen
+The best option from the category: Sidemen

 #### SQL query